 - Display books around the home.
 Have a book shelf available where books can be kept and looked after.

 - Find a quiet place away from other interruptions.

-- Spend a few minutes discussing the blurb and front cover before you even open the book – What do you think this book is about?
+- Spend a few minutes discussing the blurb, title and front cover before opening the book – What do you think this book is about?

-- Help and support your child if they get stuck on any words.
-Do not simply tell them the words, encourage them to work it out by locating digraphs and trigraphs within the word before encouraging them to segment and then blend the word back together.
+- Help and support your child if they get stuck on any words, do not simply tell them the words.
+Encourage them to work it out by locating digraphs and trigraphs within the word before encouraging them to segment and then blend the word back together.

-Ask your child questions to check their understanding of the text e.g. what was your favourite part?
+- Ask your child questions to check their understanding of the text e.g. What was your favourite part?
 How did you feel about the main character?
 Which words show you that the character is happy?
 What do you think is going to happen next?

 - Give your child lots of praise and encouragement.

 Reading to and with your child is an enjoyable and positive experience.
-Talking about the things you read – books, newspapers, instructions, recipes, shopping lists etc. demonstrates that reading is a useful meaningful activity.
+Talking about the things you read; books, newspapers, instructions, recipes, shopping lists etc. demonstrates that reading is a useful and a meaningful activity.
 Ensure your child knows you value reading – let them see you reading too!

-Even when your child becomes an independent reader sharing bedtime stories will enable your child to enjoy literature, extend their vocabulary and comprehension of stories.
+Even when your child becomes an independent reader, sharing bedtime stories will enable your child to enjoy literature, extend their vocabulary and comprehension of stories.
 It is also an enjoyable experience for both parents and children alike.
 Often these shared stories are memories that children carry with them for life.
 The more stories and books your child hears, the more they will want to read and the greater their vocabulary will become.